drivera123/LDRS591/_pages/unit-3-learning-activities.md

 <li>Reducing bias (3.11)</li>
 </ul>

-<p>Create a new blog post, and post this information on your blog.
+Create a new blog post, and post this information on your blog.
 This post should be between 500-600 words.

 Make sure you add a link to this page in your post.